Electric Parking Brakes

 They offer many advantages over manual systems.
 Integrated automatic computer-controlled features like Hill/Start and Hill/Hold are convenient, especially with vehicles equipped with manual transmissions.

 Most vehicles have EPB calipers with computer-controlled actuators attached to the caliper.
-These motors, the fuse, and the switch are the most common failure points.
+These motors, fuses, and the switch are the most common failure points.
 Electric parking brakes are best diagnosed with a scan tool and a multimeter.

 The motors in the actuators typically make a slight whining sound when the system is activated.
-If only one of the actuators operate, there's likely a problem with the other actuator or its circuit.
+If only one actuator operates, there's likely a problem with the other actuator or its circuit.

 Electric braking systems require a manufacturer-specific procedure to place the system in service or maintenance mode before servicing the brake pads.
 The process depends on the vehicle.
-Typically a scan tool or the vehicle's navigation center is used to place the system in service mode before servicing the brakes.
+A scan tool or the vehicle's navigation center is typically used to place the system in service mode before servicing the brakes.